-Law school is an expensive undertaking.
+Law school is an expensive undertaking, and it can lead to a lot of student loans.
 According to U.S. News data, the average cost of a full-time law school degree is $46,164 in the 2016-2017 academic school year.
-While public schools can offer lower in-state tuition, these educational costs must be factored in, especially in comparison with the median first year lawyer’s salary in 2015 was $68,300 and $52,000 in the private and public sectors, respectively.
+While public schools can offer lower in-state tuition, these educational costs must be factored in, especially in comparison with the median first-year lawyer’s salary in 2015 was $68,300 and $52,000 in the private and public sectors, respectively.

 There are different kinds of bar associations.
 Some are “mandatory” or “integrated” and this means that a state legislature and court system delegates the authority to a state bar to regulate the activities and admission of attorneys practicing in that state.
 In the other states, membership in the bar associations is voluntary.
 In some states, a mandatory organization exists primarily for the purpose of regulating admission to practice, while a voluntary organization exists for other purposes.
 As an example, in the state of Virginia, the bar association is voluntary on the behalf of attorneys practicing in the state but there is an organization called the Virginia State Bar that oversees the bar exam for that state.